caramdache/growable-uitextview/README.md

 Option 2 - layoutSubviews (preferred)
 =====================================

 The second option is to implement layoutSubviews.
-Look how beautifully this is encapsulated in MyUITableViewCell, it cannot do simpler.
+Look how beautifully this is encapsulated in MyUITableViewCell, it cannot be simpler.
 No animations, etc.

 	class MyUITableViewCell
 	  def layoutSubviews